Dubai: Being mum is the most important title I have, says two-time Grand Slam winner Azarenka

 The Russian-born Kazakhstani player has won the last three matches against the world No 1

-The world was at her feet when Victoria Azarenka won her second straight Australian Open title in 2013.
+Victoria Azarenka had the world at her feet when she won her second straight Australian Open title in 2013.
 Having emerged as the strongest contender to challenge the incomparable Serena Williams, the Belarusian was poised to write a new chapter in tennis history.

 But the vagaries of life threw a spanner in the works with constant injury issues forcing her to even grapple with depression.